udacity/FCND-FixedWing/README.md

 Most of the scenarios have a time limit associated with them.
 Upon completion (pass or fail) there will be a window showing your result.
 From there, you can select another scenario or continue retry the current scenario.

-When running a scenario, there is additional information display specific to the scenario as shown below:
+When running a scenario, there is additional information displayed specific to the scenario as shown below:

 ![eval](Diagrams/eval.png)

 The value of the four primary control surfaces are shown for all scenarios.
 Throttle is displayed as a percentage of maximum throttle.
-Elevator, rudder, and aileron are display as a value between -1 and 1 correspond to minimum and maximum control deflections, respectively.
+Elevator, rudder, and aileron are displayed as a value between -1 and 1 correspond to minimum and maximum control deflections, respectively.

 The scenario may also display 1 or 2 parameters which are being used to evaluate success for the scenario.
 The bar will be green if the parameter is within the acceptable threshold and red otherwise.
 A few scenarios may include parameters that aren't used to determine success (i.e. pitch angle in the altitude hold scenario).
-These bar for these parameters will always be red.
+The bar for these parameters will always be red.

 ### Tuning Unity Parameters